WildWorldEducation/institute/README.md

 # Collins Institute Core Platform

 An LMS-like web application, which includes a skill tree progression system, used by the Collins Institute online learning system.
+To learn more about the problem [the Collins Institute](https://collinsinstitute.org/) is trying to solve, please visit their website.

 ## Tech Stack